brmson/yodaqa/doc/REST-API.md

     * title - title of concept page
     * pageID - id of Wikipedia concept page

-* sources - [Array] array of sources.
+* sources - [Map] map of sources.
 Source is object representing web page, which contains answer.
 Source object has structure:
+  * URL - (optional) URL of source
   * origin - contains information, where question was founded.
 Possible values are:
     * "title-in-clue" - question was founded in page title
     * "fulltext" - question was founded in full text search on page
+    * "structured" - question was founded in structured database
-  * pageId - id of Wikipedia page
+  * pageId - (optional) id of Wikipedia page
-  * isConcept - if page is concept or not
+  * isConcept - (optional) if page is concept or not
-  * type - type of source (eg. “enwiki”)
+  * type - type of source (eg. “enwiki”, "structured")
   * title - title of origin’s page
+  * sourceID - source's id
   * state - ???

 * answers – [Array] array of answers.
 Answer is represented by object with structure:
   * text - answer’s text
   * confidence – answer’s confidence expressed by number from interval of <0, 1>
   * ID – answer’s id
-  * passageIDs – [Array] ???
+  * snippetIDs – [Array] IDs of snippets assigned to answer

+* snippets - [Map] map of snippets.
+Snippets is object containing addition explanation of answer.
+It has structure:
+  * passageText - (optional) Text in which answer was founded
+  * propertyLabel - (optional) Label of snippet
+  * snippetID - snippet's id
+  * sourceID - snipet's source

 * finished – if question has been finished already
 * gen_sources – number of generated sources (but only ??? are present in sources array)